 The Pre-K & Kindergarten class has a very welcoming and spacious outlay that makes for a conducive environment to explore and learn.
 With an abundance of windows illuminating the class and allowing natural sunlight to flow through, the nature vibes are in full-throttle.
 The Pre-K/Kindergarten class is a carefully prepared learning environment designed to meet the individual needs of each child, which give them the opportunity to reach their full potential.

-The shelves in the Primary class are lined with works that are progressive, moving from simple to complex and concrete to abstract.
-All is designed around the developmental needs as well as the interests of the individual child, based on the observations of the Montessori teacher, trained to identify those needs as they occur.
-Math, Language, Sensorial, Practical Life, Science, Geography, and The Arts are all part of the three-year program.
+The shelves in the classroom are lined with Montessori work lessons that are progressive, moving from simple to complex and concrete to abstract.
+Everything is designed around the developmental needs as well as the interests of the individual child, based on the observations of the Montessori teacher, trained to identify those needs as they occur.
+Math, Language, Sensorial Work, Practical Life, Science, Cultural Subjects, and the Arts are all part of this three-year program.

-Kinder Haus Ratio-- 12:1 State Licensing Ratio-- 14-20:1
+Our Child-To-Teacher Ratio-- 12:1 State Licensing Ratio-- 14:1